ZKNoxHQ/FROSTGUN/README.md

 - **Framework**: TypeScript with ES modules
 - **Dependencies**:
   - `@ledgerhq/hw-transport` for device communication
-  - `circomlibjs` for reference cryptographic operations
+  - `circomlibjs` and 'zkkit' for reference cryptographic operations
-  - `@noble/curves` for elliptic curve utilities

 ## 🚀 Quick Start